Black Flag (band): Official reformation, FLAG, What The..., and trademark infringement suit (2013–present)

-On January 28, 2019, it was announced that Black Flag would play their first show in five years at the Sabroso Craft Beer, Taco & Music Festival in Dana Point, California on April 7.
+On January 28, 2019, it was announced that Black Flag would play their first show in five years at the Sabroso Craft Beer, Taco & Music Festival in Dana Point, California, on April 7.
 The show would be the start of a U.S. tour.
 The band's first U.K. tour in 35 years was set to follow in October.
-The new lineup consisted of Greg Ginn on guitar, Mike Vallely on vocals, Tyler Smith on bass, and Isaias Gil on drums.

-On December 10, 2022, Black Flag announced that they would be touring North America, in which they will be performing their second studio album, My War, in its entirety.
+The returning members from the 2014 line-up – Ginn, Vallely, and Smith – were joined by new drummer Isaias Gil.
+On December 10, 2022, Black Flag announced that they would be touring North America, in which they performed their second studio album My War in its entirety.